BirthdayResearch/jellyfishsdk/packages/api-core/README.md

 ## Development

-`JellyfishClient` being an abstract class allows the ability to adapt to any protocol when introduced (e.g. ws, https) while being simple to use.
-This implementation structure can be observed in ContainerAdapterClient where it is used to test jellyfish-core implementations.
+`ApiClient` being an abstract class allows the ability to adapt to any protocol when introduced (e.g. ws, https) while being simple to use.
+This implementation structure can be observed in ContainerAdapterClient where it is used to test api-core implementations.

-RPC categories are grouped into `jellyfish-core/src/category/*.ts` (e.g. `category/mining.ts`) this allows a protocol agnostic implementation of the RPC.
+RPC categories are grouped into `api-core/src/category/*.ts` (e.g. `category/mining.ts`) this allows a protocol agnostic implementation of the RPC.
 All concerns are grouped within one `ts` file for better developer experience of browsing and maintaining the code.